-My mom, many of you know, passed away August 2019 at 98.
+My mom, many of you know, passed away in August 2019 at 98.
 This was the first year she didn’t have a garden and several jars of green beans stored away for the winter.
 The first year she didn’t get to share her watermelons and cantaloupes with her neighbors and family.
-She lived by herself until 3 weeks before she died.
-What a blessed life she had and we were so blessed to have her with us all these years.
+She lived by herself until three weeks before she died.
+She had a blessed life, and we were so blessed to have her with us all these years.

-I’m only sharing this with you to share my thoughts on simplifying.
+I’m only sharing this with you to let you know what I think about simplifying.
 I’ve not lived the lifestyle my parents lived.
 I’ve been exposed to more stress and definitely a less healthy diet.
-One lesson I can try to follow, as I get older, is to stay interested in life.
+One lesson I can follow as I get older is to stay interested in life.
 To keep having goals and projects.

-So our goal to simplify isn’t the textbook definition.
-It’s not exactly as we planned or thought it would be.
+So our goal to simplify is different from the textbook definition.
+It’s different from what we planned or thought it would be.

 However, I will say we have never been happier!

-Although most people our ages are thinking about a townhouse, with no up keep and no worries, we decided to bring 30 acres back to its former glory!
+Although most people our age are thinking about a townhouse with no upkeep and no worries, we decided to bring 30 acres back to their former glory!